Iris Zero: Concept and development

 In the afterword of volume 1, the author mentions a past idea where the protagonist could see the red strings of fate but could not fall in love.
 This changed to a protagonist who does not exhibit special powers among his peers who do.
 He does not want to stand out for fear of being bullied but acts a bit like a detective to help his friends.
 In a bonus chapter, the characters comment about the lack of showing underwear in the series in comparison to other titles in the magazines.
 In the afterword of volume 4, the author mentions that they originally planned to just make a series of one-shots with five of the main characters sketched out, but the editor wanted to stretch it out into a series.
 The editor also picked the title tentatively but it stuck in the final version.

 Media

 Manga

-The manga started serialization on 2009 but in 2012 it went on hiatus for a year and a half while Takana was hospitalized, only resuming on October, 2013.
-The series was continued until 2019, when it entered indefinite hiatus due to authors health issues.
+The manga started serialization on 2009 but in 2012 it went on hiatus for a year and a half while artist Hotaru Takana was hospitalized, only resuming in October 2013.
+The series was continued until 2019, when it entered indefinite hiatus due to Takana's health issues.
 In June 2014, Digital Manga Publishing announced that it had added Iris Zero to its releases.